guardian/recommendations/cdn.md

 We suggest using the London-LCY point of presence as your shield.

 ## Logging
 Fastly has extensive logging capabilities.
 This can be useful for debugging and data analysis.
 We advise [streaming logs to Amazon S3](https://docs.fastly.com/en/guides/log-streaming-amazon-s3).
+When logging to S3 you should [create an IAM role for Fastly](https://docs.fastly.com/en/guides/creating-an-aws-iam-role-for-fastly-logging) using Fastly's AWS account as the principal rather than creating static credentials.

 Reader facing services will generate a high volume of logs so you should only enable logging where it is needed.
 You may consider [logging a sample of requests](https://docs.fastly.com/en/guides/useful-conditions-for-logging#logging-samples).